Mary Ann Nichols: Character testimony

 William Nichols also testified on the second day of the inquest.
-He confirmed he had not seen his wife for approximately three years, and that she left him of her own accord due to her alcoholism.
-He further testified he had no knowledge of his wife's whereabouts or activities in the years immediately before her murder.
+He stated that he had not seen his wife for approximately three years, and that she had left him of her own accord because of her alcoholism.
+He further testified that he had no knowledge of her whereabouts or activities in the years immediately preceding her murder.

-Two women who had known Nichols in the years following her separation from her husband then testified before the jury.
-Emily Holland testified she had resided at the same common lodging-house as Nichols in the summer of 1888, and had observed her to be a "quiet woman" who mostly kept to herself.
-She stated she had not seen Nichols for about ten days prior to encountering her by chance on Osborne Street in the early hours of 31 August, stating she would soon be back at her lodging house.
-Mary Ann Monk then testified to having observed Nichols entering a pub in New Kent Road at approximately 7:00 p.m. on the evening prior to her murder.
-Monk also testified she had no knowledge of how Nichols earned her living.
+Two women who had known Nichols after her separation from her husband then gave evidence.
+Emily Holland testified that she had lived in the same common lodging-house as Nichols during the summer of 1888, and had known her to be a "quiet woman" who mostly kept to herself.
+Holland stated that she had not seen Nichols for about ten days before encountering her by chance on Osborne Street in the early hours of 31 August, when Nichols said she would soon be returning to her lodging-house.
+Mary Ann Monk then testified that she had seen Nichols entering a pub on New Kent Road at approximately 7:00 pm on the evening before her murder.
+Monk added that she had no knowledge of how Nichols earned her living.

 Day three

-The third day of the inquest was held on Monday 17 September.
-Eight witnesses testified on this date, including Mrs Emma Green, a widow who lived with her three children in the cottage immediately alongside the stable entrance where Nichols's body was found.
-Green stated she had heard nothing unusual on the night of the murder and that, although rowdy individuals often walked along Buck's Row, all the houses were occupied by hardworking individuals.
-Also to testify was PC John Thain, who stated his beat typically took him past Buck's Row every thirty minutes, and that he had been signalled onto Buck's Row by PC Neil at 3:45 a.m.
-Thain testified he had been immediately dispatched to fetch Dr Llewellyn and that the body was taken to the mortuary as he remained in Buck's Row.
-He had then searched Essex Wharf, the Great Eastern Railway arches, and the District Railway for evidence, but had found nothing.
+The third day of the inquest was held on Monday, 17 September.
+Eight witnesses testified, including Mrs Emma Green, a widow who lived with her three children in the cottage immediately beside the stable entrance where Nichols's body had been found.
+Green stated that she had heard nothing unusual on the night of the murder and that, although rowdy individuals often passed along Buck's Row, the houses were occupied by hardworking people.
+PC John Thain also gave evidence, stating that his beat typically took him past Buck's Row every thirty minutes and that he had been signalled into the street by PC Neil at 3:45 am.
+Thain testified he had been immediately dispatched to fetch Dr Llewellyn, and that the body was taken to the mortuary while he remained in Buck's Row.
+He then searched Essex Wharf, the Great Eastern Railway arches, and the District Railway for evidence, but found nothing.

 Two of the final witnesses to testify on 17 September were the keeper of the Old Montague Street Mortuary, Robert Mann, and an inmate of the Whitechapel Workhouse named James Hatfield.
-Mann testified to placing the body inside the mortuary at 5:00 a.m., adding her clothes were not cut before he and Hatfield cut them from her body.
-Hatfield then testified he and Mann—contrary to instructions given by a Sergeant Enright—had removed all Nichols's clothing in preparation for the arrival of Dr Llewellyn.
+Mann stated that he had placed the body inside the mortuary at 5:00 am, adding that her clothes had not been cut before he and Hatfield removed them.
+Hatfield then testified he and Mann – contrary to instructions given by Sergeant Enright – had taken off all Nichols's clothing in preparation for Dr Llewellyn's arrival.

 Following Hatfield's testimony, the coroner adjourned proceedings until 22 September.